NewsLocal News

 and last updated

-OHIO — A disappointed gambler reached out to News 5 after he faced an issue with his $2 ‘I’m Lucky and I Gnome It’ Ohio lottery scratch-off ticket.
+OHIO — A disappointed gambler reached out to News 5 after he faced an issue with his $2 "I’m Lucky and I Gnome It" Ohio Lottery scratch-off ticket, thinking he had won $5,000 based on the numbers he read on the ticket.

-That’s when News 5 reached out to the Ohio Lottery Commission, and the organization emailed us back, saying they received a complaint in late October that the numbers on the ticket were difficult to read clearly, so we (they) decided it was best to reprint with a cleaner font.
+We reached out to the Ohio Lottery Commission about the problem ticket, and the organization emailed us back, saying they received a complaint in late October that the numbers on the ticket were difficult to read clearly, so they decided it was best to reprint the tickets with a cleaner font.

 “I feel like I’ve been tricked,” said James Lester.

-James Lester told News 5 he spends a lot of time and money gambling.
+Lester told News 5 he spent a lot of time and money gambling.

-“I can show you my Ohio Lottery app,” said Lester.
+“I can show you my Ohio Lottery app,” Lester said.
 “There’s never been a time where I thought I hit, and I didn’t hit.”

-But after one bad experience, Lester said he won’t ever gamble again.
+But after one bad experience, Lester said he won’t gamble again.

 “I quit playing Ohio Lottery as of that day.
 Quit playing.
 Will not play Ohio Lottery again,” Lester said.